cosmos/cosmos-sdk/docs/architecture/adr-018-dynamic-capability-store.md

 ## Decision

+The SDK will include a new `CapabilityKeeper` abstraction, which is responsible for provisioning, tracking, and authenticating capabilities at runtime.
+During application initialisation in `app.go`, the `sdk.CapabilityKeeper` will be hooked up to modules through unique function references so that it can identify the calling module when later invoked.
+When the initial state is loaded from disk, the `sdk.CapabilityKeeper` instance will create new capability keys for all previously allocated capability identifiers (allocated during execution of past transactions), and keep them in a memory-only store while the chain is running.
+The SDK will include a new `MemoryStore` store type, similar to the existing `TransientStore` but without erasure on `Commit()`, which this `CapabilityKeeper` will use to privately store capability keys.

 Need some notion of module identity, denoted by passing specific closures over module name to `sdk.CapabilityKeeper` and keepers in `app.go`.

 `sdk.CapabilityKeeper`